NoxHarmonium/lithium-lang/README.md

 If it actually did evolve into a full language the goals might be something like this:
 - Reactive programming as a first class concept and built into the language
+- Safe concurrency by default using message passing between objects
 - Strongly functional
 - Stict depedency injection as part of the langauge
 - Compiled rather than intepreted and no VM so it can run on iOS which disallows things like JITing.